 The Defined Contribution Supplemental Retirement Program was established to provide executive officers and certain other key management team members with retirement benefits supplemental to the benefits under the Retirement Savings Plan and the Savings Restoration Plan.
 The Defined Contribution Supplemental Retirement Program was established to replace the Supplemental Retirement Program for executive officers who are designated as participants on or after July 1, 2014.
 Depending on a participant's salary grade on December 31 of each year, we provide an annual non-discretionary employer contribution of 8%, 10% or 12% of a participant's base salary, and ACIP awards that were paid during the calendar year.
 The Committee may determine to make an additional annual discretionary contribution to a designated participant's account.
-Participants vest at age 60, or at age 55 with the consent of the Committee, and with five years of participation in the Defined Contribution Supplemental Retirement Program, however, a vested participant must have at least five years of service.
+Participants vest at age 60, or at age 55 with the consent of the Committee, and with five years of participation in the Defined Contribution Supplemental Retirement Program, or a lesser period established by the Committee at the time they become participants.
+To receive a benefit under the Defined Contribution Supplemental Retirement Program, however, a vested participant must have at least five years of service.
 Mr. Leombruno and Ms. Parmentier are the only Named Executive Officers who participate in the Defined Contribution Supplemental Retirement Program.